About Dr. Peterson

 Dr. Ashley Peterson attended Duke University for undergraduate school and North Carolina State University College of Veterinary Medicine for vet school.
 How does she decide who to cheer for during basketball March Madness?

-When asked about her favorite veterinarian story, Dr. Ashley recalls a middle-aged English Setter named Pirate.
+When asked about her favorite veterinarian story, Dr. Peterson recalls a middle-aged English Setter named Pirate.
 The client brought Pirate in because “he just wasn’t himself for the past week.”
 In veterinarian language, we code that in the appointment book as “ADR” which stands for “Ain’t Doing Right,” and often times, that is all we have to go on.
 Pirate was eating and drinking normally and going for walks as usual, but the client could tell something just wasn’t right.
-Dr. Ashley examined him and no problems were detected upon physical examination other than a small lump in his armpit.
+Dr. Peterson examined him and no problems were detected upon physical examination other than a small lump in his armpit.
 She took him to the treatment area to have him lie down to examine the lump more thoroughly prior to drawing blood for lab work diagnostics.
 That was when she noticed a tiny green thread under some of his long fur on the side of his chest.

-Thinking it was a piece of lint from the carpet at home, Dr. Ashley tried to remove it, but it didn’t come off, and she noted that she could follow it all the way into his skin.
+Thinking it was a piece of lint from the carpet at home, Dr. Peterson tried to remove it, but it didn’t come off, and she noted that she could follow it all the way into his skin.
 Radiographs indicated a sewing needle right next to his heart!
 The client had been mending a green blanket and thought she must have left the needle on the sofa where Pirate sleeps.
 It had punctured his skin and migrated through his chest muscles into his chest cavity!
 He was taken to surgery that afternoon, and amazingly, the needle had gone between lung lobes without puncturing them but was about to enter the heart!
 The needle was surgically removed, and Pirate recovered beautifully.
 Could it be that BOTH people AND animals have Guardian Angels?

 Back to All Team Members